CAPERS-LRD-z9: A Gas Enshrouded Little Red Dot Hosting a Broad-line AGN at z=9.288: Results

 \subsection{Gas density \& temperature}

-Our best-fit AGN model has $\log n_H/{\rm cm}^{-3} \sim {9.9}^{+0.2}_{-0.2}$, and $\log N_H/{\rm cm}^{-2} \gtrsim 26$.
-These are similar to the best-fitting parameters for MoM-BH*-1 and RUBIES-UDS-154183 \citep{naidu25, degraaff25}, and suggest very extreme gas conditions in the BLR.
+Our best-fit AGN model has $\log n_H/{\rm cm}^{-3} \sim {9.9}^{+0.2}_{-0.2}$, and $\log N_H/{\rm cm}^{-2} \gtrsim 26$.\footnote{Note that these results describe a Compton-thick regime that \texttt{Cloudy} is not explicitly designed to model (see \S\ref{sec:templates}).} These are similar to the best-fitting parameters for MoM-BH*-1 and RUBIES-UDS-154183 \citep{naidu25, degraaff25}, and suggest very extreme gas conditions in the BLR.
 To examine whether these conditions extend to the NLR, we look to the forbidden oxygen lines.
 We measure an extremely high ratio of \oiii{}$\lambda4363$/\oiii{}$\lambda5007$ (RO3) $= 0.58\pm0.23$ in \src.
 Though \oiii{}$\lambda$4363 is blended with H$\gamma$ at the PRISM resolution, our MCMC line fitting (described in \S\ref{sec:linefits}) yields a significant \oiii{} detection (SNR $\sim 3$).

 As the \oiii{}$\lambda$4363 and $\lambda$5007 lines arise from different upper energy levels, RO3 is commonly used as a temperature diagnostic.
 High RO3 traces high temperature regions of the ISM, and is found to be increasingly common in $z\gtrsim 8$ galaxies \citep{brinchmann23,katz23b,cullen25}.
 RO3 has also been used as an AGN diagnostic, particularly at high-redshift, where the canonical BPT diagram breaks down due to lower metallicity \citep{backhaus23, mazzolari24}.
 Here, the \oiii{}4363 line likely traces the NLR, or ISM gas heated by the AGN in addition to star-formation.